Divya Seth

 Divya Seth Shah is an Indian film and television actress, who started her career with TV serial Hum Log, playing Majhli.
 She is the daughter of actress Sushma Seth and Dhruv Seth.

-She has done theatre with Barry John in Delhi, television shows and films like Jab We Met.
+She had done theatre with Barry John in Delhi, television shows and films like Jab We Met.
+On 5 August 2024, her 23 year-old daughter, Mihika Shah, died following a brief period of illness.

 Career

 Divya Seth was seen in the latest web series, The Married Woman, directed by Sahir Raza.
 The star cast also includes Ridhi Dogra, Monica Dogra.